 This is definitely not the biggest problem in the world.
 But I think there's something to this.
 I think there's something we can do about it.
 Something that provides affordance and improves the experience by making it honest.

-In isolation this may not seem like a big deal, but in combination with other small gains this could make a big difference.
-What do you think?
+In isolation this may not seem like a big deal, but in combination with other small gains this could make a difference.

 *Under the hood, Kidly’s account menu button incorrectly uses an anchor.
 I should have used the button element.